-The Australasian Data Mining Conference
+The Australasian Data Science and Machine Learning Conference

 The annual conference is generally held in November or December each year.